ZacharyGeurts/AMOURANTHRTX/README.md

 **Custom RTX pipelines.**
 This is a good lunch break program other than the license restricting commercial work.
 There is a dual license that can permit commercial work but expect 3% of sales negotiable.
+How do we differ?
+Pick 60 or 120fps and we lock your goal.
+Tech will adjust image quality on the fly to ensure best visuals for hardware.
 Have a look.
 I promise to get libraries in the future.
 ```
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX